My Blog List

 “We didn’t come all the way to Lisbon to sit here,” she says.
 “Get your coffee and let’s go.”

 I’m glad she doesn’t tell me to wash my hands when I get out of the bathroom or remember to take my jacket if it starts raining.
-At least for now the rain stopped and the sun is coming out from behind the clouds.
+At least for now, the rain stopped and the sun comes out from behind the clouds.

 * * *